 - Specify the recovery folder and click OK.

-Repair the RAW Drive Using TestDisk
+Method 2: Repair RAW Partition Using TestDisk

 TestDisk is an open-source data recovery utility whose purpose is to recover lost partitions.
 As such, you can use it to repair your RAW drive by fixing its partition table and undeleting any lost files.